martinlinggi/forgeddit/README.md

 ##Features

 ###Not signed in
- - Browse the links and Comments
+ - Browse the links and comments
  - Change sort order: "Newest" or "Most voted"
  - Sign in
  - Create account